 Internal Linking

 Your assessment with Screaming Frog will provide information on your internal links.
-The more you link within your site, the easier search engines will be able to crawl within your site.
+The more links you have within your site, the easier it is for search engines to crawl it.

 Images and Alt Texts